NustyFrozen/ImGui-.NET-UI-Blocks/README.md

-# ImGUI.NET-MultiLoader-UI
+# ImGUI.NET UI blocks
+## Using ImGUI as a more advanced gui than simple debugging menu for games

-an attempt to make customized inputs with animations for Imgui using GetWindowDrawList,getIO and IsMouseHoveringRect.
+Imgui customized inputs with animations using GetWindowDrawList,getIO and IsMouseHoveringRect.
 This project also includes easier ways to implement colors (system.drawing.colors) & linear interpolation (for animations) using extentionClass